-Kindergarten is an exciting year of exploration and discovery.
-Your child will learn to read, solve problems, and investigate the world of science and social studies.
-Teachers and staff members welcome your questions about classroom expectations and school procedures, as well as your child's readiness in reading, mathematics, science and technology, health and physical education, and the arts.
-HCPSS believes the best learning outcomes occur when teachers and parents work as a team to provide challenging and engaging learning experiences.
-This partnership helps children enjoy the process of learning as they gain new skills and confidence, and establishes a strong foundation for success throughout the school years and beyond.
+For children entering kindergarten, the year will be exciting and action-packed.
+Children will learn to read, problem-solve, and investigate the world of science and social studies.
+HCPSS staff are happy to share their knowledge and answer any questions regarding classroom expectations as well as your child's readiness in reading, mathematics, science and technology, health and physical education, and the arts.
+HCPSS believes that teachers and parents should work together to provide challenging and engaging learning experiences.
+This partnership will build children's confidence, encourage them to continue to enjoy learning and provide a strong foundation for their future development.

-This booklet provides resources and information to help you and your child prepare for kindergarten.
-Please feel free to contact your child's school or the Howard County Department of Education with any questions or concerns.
-We look forward to joining you and your child on a wonderful adventure of learning, discovery and growth.
+This booklet is intended to help you prepare your child for the first day of school and answer some of the questions that inevitably arise.
+Should you have other questions please contact your child's school or the Howard County Department of Education.
+We look forward to a wonderful year filled with incredible learning experiences.